Environmental Policy and Strategy

 Environmental Education and Awareness Activities

 The Olympus Group recognizes the importance of greater environmental awareness by each and every employee and full participation in environmental activities under the Environmental Health and Safety Policy.
 We are running more environmental awareness activities such as the Olympus Environment Day, a global group-wide event.
-In FY2022, as part of our Olympus Environment Day initiatives, an environmental e-learning program was conducted involving all Group employees, to promote group-wide awareness of important environmental issues, such as climate change, in working toward the long-term target of carbon neutrality, and the state of environmental activities throughout the Group.
-We held events adapted to regional characteristics to promote environmental awareness in our major sites with COVID-19 countermeasures implemented.
+In FY2024, as part of our Olympus Environment Day initiatives, an environmental e-learning program was conducted involving all Group employees, to promote group-wide awareness of important environmental issues, such as climate change, measures for achieving the long-term target of carbon neutrality, measures to address resource circulation including reducing the amount of water use and waste, and the state of environmental activities throughout the Group.
+We held events adapted to regional characteristics to promote environmental awareness in our major sites.

 Classification Target Main Content